Mikejo5000/vsts-docs-pr/docs/pipelines/targets/azure-sqldb.md

 ## Additional SQL actions

-**SQL Azure Dacpac Deployment** may not support all SQL server actions that you may need to perform.
-In these cases, you can simply use Powershell or command line scripts to run the commands you desire.
-Let us see some of the common use cases that you can run by invoking the `SqlPackage.exe` tool.
-As a pre-requisite to running this tool, you must use a self-hosted agent and have the tool installed on your agent.
+**SQL Azure Dacpac Deployment** may not support all SQL server actions that you want to perform.
+In these cases, you can simply use Powershell or command line scripts to run the commands you need.
+This section shows some of the common use cases for invoking the `SqlPackage.exe` tool.
+As a prerequisite to running this tool, you must use a self-hosted agent and have the tool installed on your agent.

 > [!NOTE]
 > If you execute **SQLPackage** from the folder where it is installed, you must prefix the path with `&` and wrap it in double-quotes.